-- At least one third of the shares of non-controlling shareholders voted at the meeting in favor of the election; or - The total number of shares voted against the election of the external director does not exceed one percent of the aggregate voting rights in the Company.
+- at least one third of the shares of non-controlling shareholders voted at the meeting in favor of the election; or - the total number of shares voted against the election of the external director does not exceed one percent of the aggregate voting rights in the Company.

 The initial term of an external director is three years and may be extended for one additional three year term.
 Thereafter, he or she may be reelected by our shareholders for additional periods of up to three years each only if the Audit Committee and Board of Directors confirm that, in light of the external director's expertise and special contribution to the work of the Board of Directors and its committees, the reelection for such additional period is beneficial to the Company.
-External directors may be removed from office only by the vote of the same percentage of shareholders as is required for their election, or by a court only if they cease to meet the statutory qualifications for appointment or if they violate their duty of loyalty to the company.
-Each committee of a company's board of directors is required to include at least one external director, except for the Audit Committee which is required to include all the external directors.
+External directors may be removed from office only by the vote of the same percentage of shareholders as is required for their election or by a court but only if they cease to meet the statutory qualifications for appointment or if they violate their duty of loyalty to the Company.
+Each committee of the Company's board of directors is required to include at least one external director, except for the Audit Committee which is required to be comprised of all the external directors.

-Currently, Mr. Colin Green and Mr. David Rubner qualify as external directors under the Companies Law and were elected by the general shareholders meeting held in July 2009, to serve as our external directors for a three-year term ending in 2012.
+Currently, Mr. David Rubner and Prof. Yair Tauman qualify as external directors under the Companies Law and were elected by the general shareholders meetings held in July 2009 and October 2010, respectively, to serve as our external directors for three-year terms ending in 2012 and 2013, respectively.

 Under the Companies Law and regulations promulgated thereunder, (1) an external director must have either "accounting and financial expertise" or "professional qualifications" (as such terms are defined in regulations promulgated under the Companies Law) and (2) at least one of the external directors must have "accounting and financial expertise."
-However, companies whose shares are registered for trade outside of Israel, such as Radware, are in compliance with such requirements if all of their external directors have "professional qualifications" and one of their other independent directors has "accounting and financial expertise".
-Our Board of Directors has determined that Mr. Avraham Asheri, one of our other independent directors, has "accounting and financial expertise" and that Mr. David Rubner and Mr. Colin Green, our external directors, have "professional qualifications", and, therefore, we believe we satisfy these requirements.
+However, companies whose shares are registered for trade outside of Israel, such as us, are in compliance with such requirements if all of their external directors have "professional qualifications" and one of their other independent directors has "accounting and financial expertise".
+Our Board of Directors has determined that Mr. Avraham Asheri, one of our other independent directors, has "accounting and financial expertise" and that Mr. David Rubner and Prof. Yair Tauman, our external directors, have "professional qualifications", and, therefore, we believe we satisfy these requirements.